jigx-com/jigx-docs-examples/docs/Expressions/Predicate Queries.md

 :::

 ::::VerticalSplitItem
-In this example the expression is used to show the name of the nurse whose color is blue.&#x20;
+In this example the expression is used to show the name of the nurse whose color is blue.

-See the full code sample in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx" target="_blank">GitHub</a>.&#x20;
+See the full code sample in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/guide-expressions/static-data/expression.jigx).

 :::CodeblockTabs
 expression.jigx